hortonworks-gallery/nifi-templates/README.md

 The counts along the top of the excel file indicate how many templates currently use that processor.

 # Verification
-I've compiled these templates from many different sources so some flows have undergone more verification than others.
+These templates are compiled from many different sources so some flows have undergone more verification than others.
-At the very least I was able to successfully import all of them with NiFi version 0.4.0.
+At the very least, each of them have been successfully imported into an Apache NiFi instance.

 # Contributing
-I welcome all templates to be added to this directory.
-I'm hoping that in the future we can have 100% coverage of processors and controller services.
-If you have a template you'd like me to add just open a pull request.
+All templates are welcome to be added to this directory.
+In the future there is the goal to have 100% coverage of processors and controller services.
+If you have a template you'd like to add just open a pull request.